7 Amazing Health Benefits Of Watermelon For Babies

 • Cut the fruit into small pieces, remove the seeds, and then feed these seedless watermelons to your little one.

-• Store the cut watermelon in the refrigerator in an air-tight container or wrap it with a food grade plastic over the side that has been cut to ensure the fruit retains its soft texture.
+• Store the cut watermelon in the refrigerator in an air-tight container; or wrap it with a food grade plastic over the cut side to ensure the fruit retains its soft texture.
 Refrigerate the cut melon for not more than 24 hours, if using it for your baby.

 • Bring the refrigerated melon to room temperature before serving it to your baby, to prevent a cold.